Making Exercise Healthy Medicine

 Trainers and exercise magazines often teach exercises done with the hip tilted out in back and the lower back over-arched.
 They may explain it as proper form or even a way to "support the back," however, it is a large contributor to lower back pain.
 Even though many fitness instructors use the phrase "neutral spine" they show too much arch in the low back.
 Look at most fitness magazines and you will see this bad posture.
 Many aerobics instructors, personal trainers and yoga instructors are my patients because their back hurts.

-What To Do Instead.
+What To Try Instead.
 Learn neutral spine.
 Learn what constitutes overarched lumbar spine - called swayback and hyperlordosis.

 Over years of research in this area in the lab doing studies with thousands of patients and students, I have identified several ways people increase the inward curve of the lumbar spine.
 In short, they either allow the pelvis to tilt forward instead of keeping it vertical, and/ or they allow the upper body to lean backward instead of holding themselves upright and vertical.